LetsDoVideo/SlopSniffer/README.md

    `album_cover.jpeg`) for streamers who use OBS Text (GDI+) / Image sources instead of a browser overlay.

-> **v0.1.0 scope:** song info (title / artist / album / timer / album
-> art) is fully live.
-Accuracy and note-streak counters ship as zeros in
-> this version — the JSON shape is complete and those fields populate in
-> v0.2.0 once SlopSniffer subscribes to the Note Detection plugin's
-> scoring events.
-The `note_streaks` widget will sit silent until then,
-> which is correct behaviour.

 ## Install

-SlopSniffer is a plain plugin — no build step.
+SlopSniffer is a plain plugin, no build step.
 Clone it into SlopSmith's `plugins/` folder under the directory name `slopsniffer`:

 ```